hjorslev/SteamPS/docs/Get-SteamPlayerBan.md

 ## INPUTS

-### Array of int64.
+### int64[]: Specifies an array of 64-bit integers representing Steam IDs.
 ## OUTPUTS

-### Returns a string that is either formatted as json, xml or vdf.
-### players: List of player ban objects for each 64 bit ID requested
+### Returns a PSCustomObject with the following properties:
-### - SteamId (string) The player's 64 bit ID.
+### - SteamID64: The player's 64-bit ID.
-### - CommunityBanned (bool) Indicates whether or not the player is banned from Steam Community.
+### - CommunityBanned: A boolean indicating whether the player is banned from the Steam Community.
-### - VACBanned (bool) Indicates whether or not the player has VAC bans on record.
+### - VACBanned: A boolean indicating whether the player has VAC bans on record.
-### - NumberOfVACBans (int) Number of VAC bans on record.
+### - NumberOfVACBans: The number of VAC bans on record.
-### - DaysSinceLastBan (int) Number of days since the last ban.
+### - DaysSinceLastBan: The number of days since the last ban.
-### - NumberOfGameBans (int) Number of bans in games, this includes CS:GO Overwatch bans.
+### - NumberOfGameBans: The number of bans in games, including CS:GO Overwatch bans.
-### - EconomyBan (string) The player's ban status in the economy.
-If the player has no bans on record the string will be "none", if the player is on probation it will say "probation", etc.
+### - EconomyBan: The player's ban status in the economy.
+If the player has no bans on record, the string will be "none".
+If the player is on probation, it will say "probation", etc.
 ## NOTES
 Author: Frederik Hjorslev Nylander